dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

 > :warning: The following release process is deprecated; only used in DSP-API

 To make a real release, we have to publish the [release draft](#release-notes), mentioned above, manually.
-Be sure it's up to date; you have to wait until the release-drafter were run in Github actions and wait until the tests pass on repository's main branch.
+Be sure it's up to date; you have to wait until the release-drafter has run in Github actions and wait until the tests pass on repository's main branch.
 Update the tag and the release title with the release version number, including the prefix `v`: e.g. v1.0.0 or v1.0.0-rc.0

 Do not forget to check the box "This is a pre-release" in case of a release candidate (-rc.).